acedev0816/StakePool/resource/extractor.contracts.md

     - {{this}}
 {{/each}}

-For this auction to become active, {{seller}} has to transfer the aforementioned assets to the AtomicMarket account with the memo "auction".
+For this auction to become active, {{seller}} has to transfer the aforementioned assets to the extractor account with the memo "auction".

 The starting bid for this auction will be {{starting_bid}} and the auction will run for a minimum of {{duration}} seconds, starting from the time of announcement.